 Ten years later, social networking sites, blogs, and other new communications vehicles began to surpass traditional websites, magazines, and newspapers in popularity.
 Simultaneously, Ms. Wallace felt a growing desire to connect more personally with a wider audience about life and faith, and God’s interest in both.
 Thus, LifeChasers was retired and a more personal blog, “Pilgrim on the Loose,” was born.

-She is the author of Reality Check, A Survival Manual for Christians in the Workplace, available through Amazon.com, and was editor of Wisconsin Restaurateur Magazine.
+Her latest book is Revolt of a Well-Intentioned Life, The Backroads Adventure that Changed Everything, available on Amazon.
+She is also the author of Reality Check, A Survival Manual for Christians in the Workplace, and was editor of Wisconsin Restaurateur Magazine.
 She has written extensively for the Chicago Tribune, Christianity Today, Business Reform, Today’s Christian Woman, Citizen Magazine, and other periodicals.
 She is profiled in the book, What’s Next?
-Women Redefining Their Dreams in the Prime of Life and is listed in the 25th anniversary edition of “Who’s Who in the Midwest.”
+Women Redefining Their Dreams in the Prime of Life and is listed in the 25th Anniversary edition of “Who’s Who in the Midwest.

 Ms. Wallace is married, has one adult daughter, and currently lives in Jacksonville, Florida.